 An interpretive introduction to the events, ideas, movements and literature of the ancient and medieval world, this course will be conducted in seminar form, and students are expected to read and write extensively.
 Admission to this course is selective.
-Admission to the Community of Scholars program, a 3.3 or higher GPA, or permission of instructor is required.
+Admission to the Honors Institute, a 3.3 or higher GPA, or permission of instructor is required.
+Gordon Rule applies.